Kay-Conte/Aven-rs/README.md

 # Aven-rs

-This project is intended to be a user friendly interface for the discord bot api.
-The project is in it's early stages and the api will be **VERY** unstable for the time being as I am deciding on a structure for the project.
+This project is a user friendly interface for the discord bot api.
+The project is in it's early stages and the api will remain unstable for the time being as I continue to decide on a structure for the project.

 ## Initial Goals